Banni Chow Home Delivery

 Banni Chow Home Delivery is an Indian Hindi-language television drama series that premiered on 30 May 2022 on StarPlus.
 It streams digitally on Disney+ Hotstar.
 Produced by Shashi Mittal and Sumeet Mittal under Shashi Sumeet Productions it stars Ulka Gupta and Pravisht Mishra.
 It is a remake of Star Jalsha's Bengali series Khukumoni Home Delivery.

 Premise

-Delivery-girl Banni is a feisty young woman who makes a living out of her catering and door-to-door food delivery business.
+Banni has a catering and door-to-door food delivery business.
 She soon crosses paths with Yuvan, a mentally disabled man whom she eventually marries as a compromise.
-The show follows how Banni protects Yuvan from her in-laws who kept torturing him mentally and physically for years and also how she explores his musical talent and decides to make him a rockstar despite his mental illness.
+The show follows how Banni protects Yuvan from her in-laws, who mentally and physically abused him, and she explores his musical talent and decides to make him a rockstar despite his mental illness.

 Agastya, a rockstar, enters their lives initially as a storm but later ends up falling for Banni.
-Yuvan’s childhood friend, Tulika, too returns, who loves and is loved by Kabir (Yuvan’s split personality).
+Yuvan’s childhood friend, Tulika, too returns, who loves and is loved by Kabir (Yuvan's split personality).

-With Yuvan suffering from split personality disorder, the three of them aim to cure him, holding back their emotions just for Yuvan and Banni’s happiness and union.
+With Yuvan suffering from split personality disorder, the three of them aim to cure him, holding back their emotions just for Yuvan and Banni's happiness and union.